'She's a bully': Details emerge of Green MP's heated exchange with florist shop owner

 Speaking to Newshub tonight, owner of Four Seasons Florist in Wellington, Laura Newcombe, labelled Genter “a bully” after a confrontation last week.

-A cycleway was recently installed outside the florist in Newton, removing car parks outside Newcombe’s store.
+A cycleway was recently installed outside the florist in Newtown, removing car parks outside Newcombe’s store.

 Genter allegedly stopped by the florist last week and the pair got into a heated exchange about Genter’s advocacy for cycleways, Newshub reported.